Ostwald’s Law, Hydronium Ion & Applications of the law of mass action on ionic equilibrium

-This type of equilibrium is known as ionic equilibrium, Ionic equilibrium is a state of equilibrium arising between molecules of a weak electrolyte and ions resulting from it, The law of mass action can be applied only in the case of weak electrolyte solutions, Strong electrolyte do not contain un-dissociated molecules, since they are completely ionized.
+This type of equilibrium is known as ionic equilibrium, Ionic equilibrium is a state of equilibrium arising between molecules of a weak electrolyte and ions resulting from it, The law of mass action can be applied only in the case of weak electrolyte solutions, Strong electrolytes do not contain un-dissociated molecules, since they are completely ionized.

-Ostwald described the relation between the degree of ionization of weak electrolyte (alpha α) and concentration for solution (C) mole/litre, A monoprotic weak acid (HA) dissociates in water according to the equation.
+Ostwald described the relation between the degree of ionization of weak electrolyte (alpha α) and concentration for the solution (C) mole/litre, A monoprotic weak acid (HA) dissociates in water according to the equation.